silvia0308/Visualization-21/README.md

 ## GUI

 Run ```gui/main.cxx```, follow the instructions to input cosmology path, SPH and cosmic web result path (in one folder) and time.
+The gui works as the same as in the demo: